UXSoc/training-modules/.hidden/README.md

 - Helping scripts

 ## Commands
+Training mods has a command line utility to help with managing commands which can be run with  `npm run tm -- [args]`.
+Here is an overview of the options.

-- `npm run new [folder name]` create a new module which will be available in */.hidden/modules/[folder name]*.
+- `npm run tm -- --new [folder name]` create a new module which will be available in */.hidden/modules/[folder name]*.
 After creating and/or editing the module's index.html you can run 'Wipe' from the browser UI to see it.
-- `npm run delete [module number]` delete a module, this is by number
+- `npm run tm -- --delete [module number]` delete a module, this is by number
--  `npm run mods` print out all modules
+- `npm run tm -- --mods` print out all modules
-- `npm run reset` resets the config file which is useful for testing
+- `npm run tm -- --reset` resets the config file which is useful for testing
+- `npm run tm -- --help` gets the full info about the tm utility.

+Yarn is also supported, just run `yarn tm [args]` to access the utility.

+###Additional commands:
 - `npm run publish [message]` will reset the project and commit for you with the message supplied.
 Then just run `git push`

 ## Important